Frvnko/CS10/Computer Apps/Music Player Project/README.md

 **All Projects moving forward should include sound effects, perhaps some music**

+Music Player Main Purposes
+- Creation of app with feature list
+- Ownership of data and permissions to device features
+- Side-loading to various devices using Ketai Library and Processing-Android

+Represents our first cross-curricular project
+- Computer Science: native prototyping
+- Art and Design: material's design, colour palate
+- Music and Drama: playlists and acoustics

 **UNDER CONSTRUCTION**

 Purpose: to design an Android App that plays music